2018 Annual Report

 Message from the Chair and Executive Director

-Our Global Advisors have been active in spreading the vision and mission of Global Reconciliation both in their home countries and in their diaspora communities.
-In partnership with Lentil As Anything we have engaged homeless and disadvantaged youth in reconciliation environments in the production of Streetcase Art.
+Our Global Advisors and partners continue to be active in spreading the vision and mission of Global Reconciliation both in their home countries and in their diaspora communities.
+Our partnership with Lentil as Anything has developed in strength and breadth, with our Executive Director now being Chair of the Lentil Board and looking at new, transparent and sharing forms of management.
+Our partnership and development of Palaver thrives, publishing new, community-oriented writing.

 We are always excited by new ideas and open to suggestions for fresh projects.
 Above, all we are honoured to be able to continue to work with countless people of such courage and imagination.
 None of this inspiring achievement would be possible without the tireless work of our board, our executive, our administrative staff and our wonderful, indispensable volunteer team!

 Professor Paul Komesaroff AM, Executive Director